Participate in the 2026 parade

 Irish Myths and Legends

-The application deadline is Friday 28th February 2025.
+Registration form to come soon!
+The application deadline is Friday 20th February 2026.

 Please read the participation requirements below before applying.